oneeve8/kobble-data/content/feamber.md

 Argument of causation or the First cause argument: in philosophy, is the self created being to which every chain of causes must ultimately go back.
 Which Aristotle called the *Prime mover* that is thought to be a deity of *pure form*.
 This same argument was also considered by the Christian theologian St. Thomas Aquinas as proof of God in the Christian tradition.

 I personally believe in a divine creator who knows us, loves us and can communicate with us.
-Because of but for your benefit, I am going to ask you a question.
+Because I believe I have had personal experiences in communication with  but for your benefit, I am going to ask you a question.
 If this divine being exists, I would hope that this creator would have left us some sort of instructions about this place.
 Or maybe this creator would send us some messengers about this place too.
 We would like to have some sort of users manual.
 What do you think?

 This is where I would like to try to explain what I believe about the bible and other sacred texts and origin stories around the world.